jaeksmith/GenAI_Exp_202506XX_FlowSheets_003_CodexCL_001/PROJECT_DESCRIPTION_AND_PLAN.md

 ### Key Features
 - **Templates and Worksheets** – reusable templates spawn worksheets used to track real processes.
 - **Three Interaction Modes** – *Flow* (interactive run-time), *Edit* (structural changes), and *View* (read-only).
-- **Visual Canvas** – drag-and-drop node editing, directional connections, sub-workflow nodes, configuration table component, and optional action buttons.
+- **Visual Canvas** – drag-and-drop editing with a single generic flow node.
+Any node can connect to multiple downstream nodes to create branches.
+Additional components such as sub-workflow nodes, configuration tables, notes, and optional action buttons are available.
 - **Task Plug‑ins** – built-in task types include CheckboxTask, SvnTagTask, and InputTask.
 Additional types can be added via a Java Service Provider Interface.
 - **Real-Time Collaboration** – updates are pushed via WebSockets so multiple users see changes immediately.
 A user list panel shows who is connected and their current mode.
 - **Confirm/Revert** – privileged users can store “Confirm Snapshots” and later revert to any snapshot.
 Undo/redo tracks recent session edits.
 - **Persistence** – all worksheets, templates, and snapshots stored as JSON in a file hierarchy.
 Activity logs rotate daily and are ISO‑8601 stamped.
 - **Accessibility** – every state uses both color and pattern cues, ensuring WCAG AA compliance.
-- **Technology Stack** – Java 17, Spring Boot 3, Gradle, Spring Security, STOMP over WebSocket for real-time sync, and a React/TypeScript front end.
+- **Technology Stack** – Java 17, Spring Boot 3, Gradle, Spring Security, STOMP over WebSocket for real-time sync, and a front end initially built with plain JavaScript (React/TypeScript optional).

-## Clarifications Needed
+## Clarifications
-1. **Asynchronous split/merge nodes** – should support for async branching be part of the first release or deferred?
+- **Asynchronous branching** – branching is achieved by connecting any node to multiple targets.
+No dedicated split/merge nodes are planned for the first release.
-2. **Generative AI interface** – is integration with external AI agents required initially or planned for a later phase?
+- **Generative AI interface** – integration with external AI agents will be deferred; design APIs with future AI use in mind.
-3. **Front-end framework** – is React with TypeScript the preferred choice for the UI, or is plain JavaScript acceptable?
+- **Front-end framework** – the initial UI can be implemented in plain JavaScript.
+React with TypeScript is optional.
-4. **Task plug‑in packaging** – should new tasks be loaded dynamically from external JARs at runtime or compiled into the application?
+- **Task plug‑in packaging** – core tasks are compiled in now, but the plug‑in SPI should allow dynamic loading from external JARs later.

 ## Implementation Plan
 The following phased tasks build the minimal working version and prepare for future extensions.
 Each step should be checked off once complete.

 1. **Project Skeleton**
    - Set up a Gradle-based Spring Boot project with Java 17.
-   - Create a React/TypeScript front-end project served by Spring Boot.
+   - Create a front-end served by Spring Boot using plain JavaScript (React/TypeScript optional).
    - Define the folder structure for `/data/templates/` and `/data/worksheets/`.

 2. **Authentication and Roles**